-In the Outputs tab, activate the options as shown below.
+In the Outputs tab, activate the option as shown below.

-And finally, in the Charts tab, activate the display of TI curves and the synthetic curves.
-Make sure also that the Display on a single chart is activated for the synthetic curves so that we can compare the resulting curve for the 2 products as shown below.
+And finally, in the Charts tab, you should activate the display of individual TI curves and the synthetic curves.
+Make sure also that the Display on one chart option is activated for the synthetic curve so that we can compare the resulting curve for the 2 products as shown below.

 Now, you can click on OK to start the computations.